intelligentplant/AppStoreConnect.Adapters/docs/features/tag-snapshot-polling-and-subscriptions.md

         IBackgroundTaskService backgroundTaskService,
         ILogger<MyAdapter> logger
     ) : base(id, options, backgroundTaskService, logger) {
-        // TODO: Implement the ITagInfo feature or delegate it to an external provider.
+        // TODO: Implement the ITagInfo and IReadSnapshotTagValues features or delegate them to external providers.

         _snapshotPush = new PollingSnapshotTagValuePush(
+            this.GetFeature<IReadSnapshotTagValues>(),
             new PollingSnapshotTagValuePushOptions() {
                 PollingInterval = TimeSpan.FromSeconds(15),
                 TagResolver = PollingSnapshotTagValuePush.CreateTagResolverFromAdapter(this)